 You can take private or shared shuttles from other destinations to Liberia.

 For shared shuttles, check companies like Easy Ride, Ride CR and Interbus.
-They offer shared services to Liberia from destinations such as La Fortuna, San Jose and Monteverde for around $59 USD per adult.
+They offer shared services to Liberia from destinations such as La Fortuna, San Jose and Monteverde for around $59 to $69 USD per adult.

 Visiting Liberia, Costa Rica